-The College Board administers the SAT in October, November, December, March, May, June, and August.
-ACT, Inc. follows suit by offering the ACT in September, October, December, February (everywhere but New York), April, and June.
+The College Board administers the SAT in August, October, November, December, March, May, and June.
+ACT, Inc. follows suit by offering the ACT in September, October, December, February, April, June, and July (everywhere but New York).
 So if students can only take the SAT or ACT during the school year, why should they prep during the 2.5-month summer span when they can’t?

 The answer is obvious: because there’s no school!

 Today’s college-bound high school students are busier than ever before.
 No, that’s not a cliché.
 As admissions standards spiral ever higher (along with tuition), students strive to differentiate themselves through advanced classes, sports, clubs, jobs, and every other activity they can fit into each overscheduled week.
 This frenzy of activity reaches its peak in junior year, from the beginning of fall sports until the end of finals.
 Considering how many important commitments students are asked to juggle, why not try to lighten the load by prepping when school is out?

-The traditional test-taking paradigm has students taking their first SAT or ACT in spring of junior year with contingent expectations of more tests in the fall of senior year.
-But this approach makes little sense for many of today’s high schoolers, considering the crush of activity–finals, APs, prom, spring sports championships, SAT Subject Tests, and, of course, summeritis–students have to navigate in May and June.
+Last generation’s test-taking paradigm has students taking their first SAT or ACT in spring of junior year with contingent expectations of more tests in the fall of senior year.
+But this approach makes little sense for many of today’s high schoolers, considering the crush of activity–Spring Break, APs, prom, spring sports championships, finals, and, of course, summeritis–students have to navigate in May and June.
 Long experience has borne out the conclusion that most students fail to score their best in late spring.
 As a result, they have little choice but to prep over the summer.

 But what about those students heading into junior year, already knowing what activities they’d like to participate in and which classes they hope to take?
 These lucky students can use those lazy days of summer to lay the foundation for success in August, September, October, or whenever they’ll take their first official SAT or ACT.
 Plus, National Merit Scholarship contenders can already be at peak performance heading into the PSAT.